Max-Fowler/Splitsy/README.md

 Split up costs,
 add a description,
-add party members and
+add or remove party members
-add expense to table
+and add expenses to table

 splitsy time